 - You’re not an owner-occupier, and you’re looking at long term gains

-1. You can meet the TDSR easily, even on a shorter loan tenure
+Reason #1: You can meet the TDSR / MSR easily, even on a shorter loan tenure

-For bank loans, your monthly loan repayment, plus any other outstanding debts, cannot exceed 60 per cent of your monthly income.
-For HDB loans, your monthly loan repayment cannot exceed 35 per cent of your monthly income.
+For bank loans, your monthly loan repayment, plus any other outstanding debts, cannot exceed 60% of your monthly income.
+For loans on HDB or EC purchases, your monthly loan repayment cannot exceed 30% of your monthly income.

 Home owners should save an emergency fund, which can cover at least six months of mortgage payments.
-If anything goes wrong, this buys you time to find a new income source, find a tenant, sell off the house without desperate discounts, etc.
+If anything goes wrong, this buys you time to find a new income source, find a tenant, sell the house without having to take a big loss, etc.

 The emergency fund can either be in your CPF Ordinary Account (you can set aside up to $20,000 in your CPF when buying a house), or in an accessible savings account.
 Don’t lock it up in some kind of bond of endowment, where you can’t withdraw it in emergencies.

-If you don’t have these savings, approach a qualified finance expert for help, before taking a short loan tenure.
-Their answer is likely to be staring at you as if you’re crazy, but ask the anyway.
+If you don’t have these savings, approach a qualified finance expert for help before taking a short loan tenure.
+Their answer is likely to be staring at you as if you’re crazy, but ask anyway.

-Investors have more reason to do this than owner-occupiers.
-This could be because paying less interest means better gains; such as for an investor who intends to hold and sell in 20 years or so.
+Investors have more reason to take a short tenure than owner-occupiers.
+The rationale could be because paying lower interest equates to better rental yields and gains; such as for an investor who intends to hold and sell in 20 years or so.

 Some investors may also be keeping an eye on mortgage interest rates, which have been at historic lows for about 10 years.
 They could save in the long run, by paying off the loan before interest rates rise.
-For reference, the historical interest rate for home loans in Singapore is close to four per cent.
-But since 2008, interest rates have been after half that amount or less.
+For reference, the historical interest rate for home loans in Singapore is close to 4%.
+But since 2008, interest rates have been after half that amount or less, and Covid-19 has brought rates to record low levels.
 A return to the historical rate would make properties far more expensive than expected.

-Also, if the property in question is not actually your home, it’s less of an issue to quickly offload it like any other liability.
-A genuine owner-occupier is in a tougher position to do so (they sell it off quickly and then live where?)
+Also, if the property in question is not actually your home but an investment property to be rented out, it’s less of an issue to quickly offload it if you need the cash in short notice.
+A genuine owner-occupier whose property is a family home is in a tougher position to do so (they sell it off quickly and then live where?)

 Looking for a property?
 Find the home of your dreams today on Singapore’s largest property portal 99.co!
 You can also access a wide range of tools to calculate your down payments and loan repayments, to make an informed purchase.